johnpeart/theme/README.md

 You can additionally insert into layouts or pages:

-- analytics: for Google analytics — you will need a `site.google-analytics` variable in your `_config.yml`
 - figure: for any images that need to include a caption below the images or figures[^1]
 - footer: to add a page footer
 - header: to add a page header